google/docsy/README.md

 ## Contributing

-Read [CONTRIBUTING.md] for details on our [code of conduct], and the process for submitting pull requests to us.
+For details on our [code of conduct] and the process for submitting pull requests, see [CONTRIBUTING.md].
 Thank you to all past, present, and future [contributors]!

 ## License